learn-co-curriculum/phase-0-css-graffiti-lab/README.md

 ## Moving On

-When you're done, run `learn test` from the command line to confirm you've passed all tests.
+When you're done, run `npm test` from the command line to confirm you've passed all tests.

 ## Conclusion